cerfacs-globc/icclim/doc/source/dev/bootstrap_architecture.rst

 1. Is bootstrap required?
 2. If it is required, which family does the index belong to?
 3. Can the optimized implementation be used?
-4. If not, should icclim fall back to the safe tiled path or reject the request as unsupported?
+4. If not, should icclim fall back to the exact tiled bootstrap path or reject the request as unsupported?

 The classifier should use explicit fields rather than index names: